chhinhua/blog-app/README.md

 # Spring Boot Blog App REST APIs

-This is a RESTful API for managing blog posts and comments built using the Spring Boot framework.
+This is a RESTful API for managing blog posts and comments build using the Spring Boot framework.

 ## Table of Contents
 - [Description](#description)